Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions/Reflection Functions.md

 ```

 ### getPropertyFromClass(classVar:String, variable:String, ?allowMaps:Bool = false):Any
-Gets a specified classes' instance variable current value, the classes could either be from Psych Engine itself or from HaxeFlixel.
-When importing classes it must include its library package (i.e. the path to the class), for example: `backend.ClientPrefs`.
+Gets the specified instance variable from the given class current value.

-- `classVar` - The specified class to be utilize with; Examples: `ClientPrefs`, `LuaUtils`, `FlxG`, etc.
+- `className` - The specified class to utilize the instance variable.
-- `variable` - The classes instance variable to get the current value.
+- `variable` - The classes' instance variable to get the current value from.
-- `allowMaps` - An optional parameter, allows the ability to get the maps key-value pair elements; Default value: `false`.
+- `allowMaps` - An optional parameter, allows the ability to set the maps key-value pair elements; Default value: `false`.

 Example:
 > Uses the `ClientPrefs` class from the `backend` library package (folder), to check if the gameplay setting enables instakill when missing a note.
 Thus causing this stupid message.